Aylin1/Data-Science-Portfolio/README.md

 # Data-Science-Portfolio
-Data science projects ranging from simple to complex ones by using Python and R
+Data science projects ranging from simple to complex by using Python and R